 Ok, so that’s an exaggeration.
 I should say to my eagerly awaiting folks.
-Who do eat them very happily, and there very well might be a few happy eating noises and compliments.
+Who do eat them very happily.
+There very well might be a few happy eating noises and lots compliments.

 Now, normally I’m more of a fan of an overnight, yeasted waffle, especially this one I developed from a Marion Cunningham recipe.
 I had to try Alton Brown’s Really Good Waffles, though just to see how they stacked up.
 (Sorry for that, I couldn’t help myself).
 I was intrigued by the name – mainly because it has an honest ring to it.
 Really Good.
 That’s usually good enough for me. 🙂 And I really like Alton Brown’s Pancakes, too, so I figured his waffles would be great.